Institute of Public Health

 - we enable students to implement scientific findings and the skills they have developed in practice.

-Qualified and motivated professionals in health and social sciences (therapeutic professions, nursing, medicine, psychology, sociology and others) work at the Institute of Public Health.
+Qualified and motivated professionals in public health (therapeutic professions, nursing, medicine, psychology, sociology and others) work at the Institute of Public Health.